branztg/Week1-Fintech-CaseStudy-HW/README.md

 ## Landscape

-* What domain of the financial industry is the company in?

-* What have been the major trends and innovations of this domain over the last 5–10 years?

-* What are the other major companies in this domain?
+* Square is positioned well in the small to mid-size retail finance trasnsaction market, because they are the most complete service available.

+* The trend for the last decade in this space has been the movement to a major online presence and transactions.

+* Square has gotten ahead of this by constantly updating their website, developer support, mobile app, and physical products like card readers and cash registers.

+* Because Square is a complete solution, competitors have tried to specialize in specific aspects of retail in order to compete. for example:
+  * Payment Depot - specializes in high volume business
+  * Helcim - Best solution for business on a budget
+  * Elavon - best for Omnichannel business

 ## Results